 If you ever “lose” a computer or even a network to a virus, most technicians will advise you to wipe the drive clean and reinstall everything.
 Backups can be a life-saver in these extreme cases.
 They can even help protect you from having to pay a ransom to recover your data should you be one of the growing numbers of businesses that fall victim to ransomware.

 Thieves are more likely to steal high-tech items such as your laptop or business computers.
 These items are in high demand and can be sold quickly and easily.

 If you have backups, it’s simple to restore your files to a new computer.
 Without backups, your files, pictures, and programs may be gone forever.

 Every computer has a Delete key, and sometimes it works too well.
 As much as we search the computer and insist we have not deleted what we are looking for….it happens!

 Have you ever had that email you were pretty sure you saved…or has a coworker insisted they did not “move” that folder?

-Backups can let you save and organize the really important things, so you don’t have to worry about what might happen to your data with multiple users with your data.
+Backups can let you save and organize the really important things, so you don’t have to worry about what might happen to your data.

 Backups Protect You From Fires, Floods, Or Other Natural Disasters

 We buy insurance for our homes and businesses because disasters happen.
 Think of your backups as data insurance.